laravelista/Ekko/README.md

 - [@foo99](https://github.com/foo99) for snake_case function names.
 - [@Turboveja](https://github.com/Turboveja) for are_active_matches function.

+## Laravelista Sponsors & Backers

+I would like to extend my thanks to the following sponsors & backers for funding my open-source journey.
+If you are interested in becoming a sponsor or backer, please visit the Laravelista [Backers page](https://laravelista.hr/backers).

 ## Contributing

 Thank you for considering contributing to Ekko!
 The contribution guide can be found on the [Laravelista website](https://laravelista.hr/contributing).